felixge/godrone/docs/user/faq.rst

-Considering that stabilization cannot be guaranteed due to environmental factors to begin with, it will be interesting to see if drone vendors will make similar compromises for reducing the costs of software development , or if governments will provide detailed software architecture regulations for commercial drones.
+Considering that stabilization cannot be guaranteed due to environmental factors to begin with, it will be interesting to see if drone vendors will make similar compromises for reducing the costs of software development, or if governments will provide detailed software architecture regulations for commercial drones.